hiroppy/fusuma/samples/intro/slides/06-presenter-mode.md

 ## Speaker Note

-This page is written with the following markdown.
+This page is written with the following Markdown.

 ```md
 <!-- note